-An Audit and Risk Committee has been established consisting of all Directors, where Ashley Paxton served as chair until 11 August 2023 at which date Sharon Parr became his successor.
-As there were only 3 Directors of the Company as at 30 September 2023 (4 Directors effective from 1 November 2023), the Board considered it appropriate that all Directors should be members of the Audit and Risk Committee.
-The terms of reference of the Audit and Risk Committee provide that the committee shall be responsible, amongst other things, for reviewing the Interim and Annual Financial Statements, considering the appointment and independence of external auditors, discussing with the external auditors the scope of the audit and reviewing the Company's compliance with the AIC Code.
+An Audit and Risk Committee has been established consisting of all Directors.
+Sharon Parr serves as chair.
+The terms of reference of the Audit and Risk Committee provide that the committee shall be responsible, amongst other things, for reviewing the Interim and Annual Financial Statements, considering the appointment and independence of External Auditors, discussing with the External Auditors the scope of the audit and reviewing the Company's compliance with the AIC Code.

-Further details on the Audit and Risk Committee can be found in the Audit and Risk Committee Report on page 34.
+Further details on the Audit and Risk Committee can be found in the Audit and Risk Committee Report on pages 37 to 39.